mongodb/specifications/source/server-selection/server-selection-tests.rst

 of the spec MUST test that:

-- The application-provided server selector is executed as part of the server selection process when there are a nonzero number of candidate or eligible servers.
+- The application-provided server selector is executed as part of the server selection process when there is a nonzero number of candidate or eligible servers.
 For example, execute a test against a replica
   set: Register a server selector that selects the suitable server with the highest port number.
 Execute 10 queries with nearest read preference and, using command monitoring, assert that all the operations execute on the member with the highest port number.